bitguy135/E-project/README.md

 # E-project

-Star Organic farm from the year 1988. it is involved in trading and manufacturing a wide range of Products and spices to the consumers all around the global market.
+ from the year 1988. it is involved in trading and manufacturing a wide range of Products and spices to the consumers all around the global market.
 Company has variety of products of Nutritious cereals, Pulses, Spices, Cooking Oils, Fruit Pulps, Agro Products, Oils, Wheat and Wheat Flour, Rice and Rice products and so on.
 Requirement Specification:
   The Web site is to be created based on the following requirements.
     1) The Home Page should be created making use of Sections with a suitable logo